 This tutorial lists the various defect life cycle stages that the defect or bug passes through.

 A defect is an error or mistake made in an application that makes a system behave differently than desired requirements.
-Finding a defect or bugs from the application coded by the developers is the responsibility of a testing team.
+Finding a defect or bug in the application code by the developers is the responsibility of a testing team.

 The testing team makes sure that all the bugs are found before the application goes LIVE or is available to end-users.

 What is a defect or bug life cycle?

 A defect life cycle is the movement of a bug or defect in different stages of its lifetime, right from the beginning when it is first identified until the time is marked as verified and closed.

 Depending on the defect management tool used (like Bugzilla, Jira, etc) and the processes followed by the organization, we can have different states as well as different nomenclature for the states in the defect life cycle.

 The defect life cycle involves the following resources.